bolducke/bolducke.github.io/_posts/2023-05-28-design_takeaway_ecsarchetype.md

 related_posts: false
 ---

-For my breakout game, I wanted to explore different system designs and stay away from OOP.
+For my breakout game, I wanted to test different system designs and stay away from OOP.
 I intentionally overcomplicated my project to spot potential "pain point".

 # Close Set / Open Set Mindset

-My mindset was to change my perspective from an "open-set" to a "close-set" problem.
+My goal was to change my perspective from an "open-set" to a "close-set" problem.
 It's very hard to successfully create a *future-proof* project/library.
-A good *real-life* example is Vulkan with their API where they recently *backed down* from their original API (proposed in 2016) because most people, in the game dev. community, were unsatisfied with.
+A good *real-life* example is Vulkan with their API where they recently *backed down* from their original API (proposed in 2016).
+They claimed back-then that Vulkan was future-proof.

 In that regard, by having an "close-set" mentality, I went for the simplest approach that I came up.
-In small time frame, I was able to build something way more efficiently than before.
+In a small time frame, I was able to build something much quicker than before.

 # ECS Coupling